lanl/qmd-progress/docs/TUTORIALS.rst

   end module myMod

-4. Next, we will write a simple ``CMakeLists.txt`` inside ``/src`` which will allow us to automatically compile our code using all the FORTRAN flags that were used for BML and PROGRESS and will also link to these libraries.
+4. Next, we will write a simple ``CMakeLists.txt`` inside ``/src`` which will allow us to automatically compile our code using all the FORTRAN flags that were used for BML and PROGRESS.
+We will also add directives to link to both BML and PROGRESS libraries.
 The ``CMakeLists.txt`` will look like:

 .. code-block:: cmake